SeaBass4201759/Bat-Hacks/README.md

 What is needed to run Bat-Hacks:
 1. You will need to download Python (Youtube it if you don't know how to download it.
 Also don't be lame learn to code don't just be a script kiddie)
 2. You will need the scapy library.
-Scapy documentation: https://scapy.readthedocs.io/en/latest/installation.html Everything you need to know about Scrapy is there.
+Scapy documentation: https://scapy.readthedocs.io/en/latest/installation.html Everything you need to know about Scapy is there.

 Want to help?
 Add a comment on what I should add or something idk, I want feedback on this project!